bitrise-io/devcenter/_articles/en/builds/available-environment-variables.md

 `app.bitrise.io/APP-SLUG/`

-For example: https://app.bitrise.io/app/31e481ce08e0xfd9".
-This is not a real app URL, of course: a genuine URL can't contain an x.%}
+For example: https://app.bitrise.io/app/31e481ce08e0xfd9.
+This is not a real app URL, of course: a genuine URL can't contain an x."%}

 {% include collapse.html title="$BITRISE_APP_SLUG" content="`$BITRISE_APP_SLUG`: The slug that uniquely identifies your app on [bitrise.io](https://www.bitrise.io).
 It's part of the app URL, too.

 For example, let's take a look at this app URL: https://app.bitrise.io/app/31e481ce08e0xfd9.
 The app slug is `31e481ce08e0xfd9` in this example.
 This is not a real app URL and app slug, of course: a genuine slug can't contain an x."%}